-In October 2019, CIPFA issued a new Financial Management Code, which includes principles of good financial management including several associated standards the Councils will need to achieve.
-These are the benchmarks against which all financial management should be judged in future.
-During 2020/21 the Councils' current position against the standards will be assessed and an action plan put in place to ensure that all standards are being complied with before April 2021, the effective date of the new Code.
+In October 2019, CIPFA issued a new Financial Management Code, which includes principles of good financial management including several associated standards the Councils need to achieve.
+These are the benchmarks against which all financial management will be judged in future.
+Work to assess the Councils' current position against the standards during 2020/21 was impacted by the need to respond to the Covid-19 pandemic but will be assessed and an action plan put in place to ensure that all standards are being complied with during 2021/22, the effective date of the new Code.